Blue Reflection Ray

 Blue Reflection Ray is a Japanese anime television series and the spin-off of the video game, Blue Reflection.
 It serves as a prelude to the 2021 game, Blue Reflection: Second Light and features a new cast of characters.
 It aired from April to September 2021.

+A four game bundle titled Blue Reflection Quartet will release on PlayStation 5, Microsoft Windows, Nintendo Switch, and Nintendo Switch 2 on July 30, 2026.
+This includes a newly made video game adaption of Blue Reflection Ray, alongside remastered versions of Blue Reflection and Blue Reflection: Second Light, and a console remake of the mobile game Blue Reflection: Sun.
+The games will be digitally only in English.